theofficialcopypaste/Multiboot-Tips/README.md

 If you work across time zones, it's important to understand UTC.
 UTC is the standard of time used all around the world to
 - Regulate clocks and...
-- Effectively the "center" of our timekeeping.
+- Effectively the `center` of our timekeeping.

 ##### Solution